Ztkent/crab-crawler/README.md

 ## Configuration

-The crawler supports configuration through a JSON file.
 By default, the crawler uses the constants defined in src/constants.rs.

 You can override any of these defaults by providing a JSON configuration file with the fields you wish to override `-c your_config.json`.